 The Geotechnical and Environmental Research Group

-The Geotechnical and Environmental Research Group is home to nine academic staff, a computer officer, seven technicians, three administrative staff, two post graduate researchers and 56 graduate students.
-The interests of the group are wide, ranging from the fundamental mechanics of soils to encompass applications such as construction processes; infrastructure; environmental engineering; petroleum engineering; sustainability and earthquakes.
-Since its formation more than 50 years ago the Group has produced over 230 PhDs.
+The Geotechnical and Environmental Research Group is home to nine academic staff, a computer officer, seven technicians, two administrative staff, two post graduate researchers and 56 graduate students.
+The interests of the group are wide, ranging from the fundamental mechanics of soils to encompass applications such as construction processes; infrastructure such as tunnels and shafts; environmental engineering; petroleum engineering structures such as offshore piles and pipelines; sustainable and renewable energy technologies like offshore wind farms and earthquake engineering including soil liquefaction.
+Since its formation more than 50 years ago the Group has produced over 260 PhDs.

 The Group has extensive facilities for laboratory testing, centrifuge modelling, and numerical analysis.
 We operate both on the main Engineering Department site, where we have the Geotechnical Research Office, the Geomechanics Laboratory and the Geo-environmental Laboratory.
 At West Cambridge we have the Schofield Centre for Geotechnical Process and Construction Modelling.

 The Schofield Centre has "focussed on the key questions of construction and environmental technology, where field, computational and physical modelling studies can be integrated in collaboration with industry", just as our original JIF grant promised.
-Our technicians – John Chandler, Kristian Pether, Chris McGinnie, Mark Smith and Richard Adams – have done sterling work, keeping the modelling work flowing, and steadily upgrading our facilities.
+Under the leadership of our Chief Technician John Chandler, Kristian Pether, Chris McGinnie, Mark Smith and Richard Adams – have done sterling work, keeping the modelling work flowing, and steadily upgrading our facilities.

 Laboratory work in permeation and chemical testing, soil mixing and sustainable products usually takes place on the main site, in our second-floor laboratories.
 The upsurge of research in geo-environmental engineering has put pressure on floor and bench space, and we are grateful to our technician Chris Knight for keeping everything on track.

-During 2012 a total of eleven PhDs were successfully examined, and we hosted over 20 international academic visitors.
-Research generated more than 60 publications by the group.
+During 2015 a total of twelve PhDs were successfully examined, and we hosted over 20 international academic visitors.
+Research generated more than 60 publications by the group, several of which have received awards including the best MEng/MSc prize awarded by British Geotechnical Association (BGA).
 We received considerable support from industry both as direct funding and through collaborative activity in the field.
-We currently enjoy research collaborations with Dong Energy; Thames Water; Thames Tideway Tunnels; Tubelines; London Underground Limited; Crossrail; NGI; Liang O’Rourke; Cementation-Skanska; BP, Shell; Fugro; KW Limited; Giken Seisakusho; Geotechnical Consulting Group; Arup; Atkins; and others.
+We currently enjoy research collaborations with Dong Energy; Thames Water; Thames Tideway Tunnels; London Underground Limited; Crossrail; NGI; Liang O’Rourke; Cementation-Skanska; BP, Shell; Fugro; KW Limited; David Cathie, SBM, Giken Seisakusho; Geotechnical Consulting Group; Arup; Atkins; and others.